jacobdensford/jacobdensford.com/empire-flame/journal.md

 **Ellanday, the 35th day of Growing, in the 371st year of the Alliance**

 It had been four days since the Four had been teleported back to the wizard's tower.
 Four days since, at Balasar's urging, requesting an audience with the Lord Mayor of Mistcrown.
+On that forth day, Lord Mayor Alys Aelen finally granted them an audience.
+She needed help solving a series of murders that had taken place in the city.
+The Four, after combing Mistcrown for clues and interrogating all relevant parties, managed to discover that the answers to the mystery weren't as simple as the Lord Mayor had hoped.
+One of the "murders" had been an accident.
+Another, a crime of passion.
+The third, a man trying to stay hidden.
+But the forth had been a gruesome ritual killing; that was the most troubling one.
+During the course of the investigation, another local noble went missing.
+The Four tracked the missing person to a Lord Ewis Aelstard's estate.
+There, they found the missing person restrained and about to be the victim in a devilish ritual.
+The Four stopped the ritual, but not before a fight ensued with a group of Red Dawn cultists, which the four managed to win.
+The Four began to be known as the Heroes of Mistcrown.

 ### Chapter 3: In the Footsteps of Giants